 WHEREAS, the Officers of the League of Municipalities have submitted a statement to Governor Christie’s Pension and Health Benefit Study Commission, urging that the Final Report and Recommendations of that Study Commission not, in any way, weaken the vitality of the local pension plans; and

-RESOLVED, that the governing body of (insert the name of the Municipality) urges State policy-makers to recognize and protect the strength of the local PERS and local PFRS systems, and reject any recommendations that would threaten municipal budgets and property taxpayers; and be it, further,
+RESOLVED, that the governing body of the Borough of Bloomingdale urges State policy-makers to recognize and protect the strength of the local PERS and local PFRS systems, and reject any recommendations that would threaten municipal budgets and property taxpayers; and be it, further,

 RESOLVED, that, while we recognize the State’s budget problems and we are anxious to help in any way we can, we cannot help in any way that shifts new burdens to our property taxpayers and our dedicated public servants; and be it, finally,

-RESOLVED, that certified copies of this Resolution be forwarded to Governor Chris Christie, State Treasurer Andrew Sidamon-Eristoff, our State Senator (Name), our two representatives in the General Assembly (Name) and (Name), and to the New Jersey League of Municipalities.
+RESOLVED, that certified copies of this Resolution be forwarded to Governor Chris Christie, State Treasurer Andrew Sidamon-Eristoff, our State Senator (Name), our two representatives in the General Assembly Robert Auth and Assemblywoman Holly Schepisi, and to the New Jersey League of Municipalities.

 .

+Record of Council Vote on Passage